HugoHasenbein/redmine_attachment_categories/README.md

 # redmine_attachment_categories

 Plugin for Redmine.
 Add free configurable categories to attachments.
 In all attachment views the category tag is shown next to the filename or the thumbnail.
+Also, it adds a suggestion auto complete for attachment description in edit attachment form.

 ![GIF that represents a quick overview](/doc/Overview.gif)